DankoKr/study-fitness/README.md

 ## Description
-Study Fitness is my second year individual project which I had to do at Fontys (end of 2023).
+Study Fitness is my second year individual project which I had to do at Fontys (beginning of 2023).
 It is an application that consists of 4 parts:
 - Windows forms (Study Fitness (App) folder)
 - Website  (Website folder)
 - Test cases  (TestProject folder)